Faizan00012/LawsuitApp/README.md

 # LawsuitApp
-Lawsuit Application developed specifically for law firms in both English and Arabic
+Law suit Application developed specifically for law firms in both English and Arabic Complete Application developed in Core PHP